 “Don’t put all your eggs in one basket.”
 At this point, if you’re like many of us, you may not even think about backing up your NAS because it has built-in redundancy.
 If one drive dies, you can rebuild the NAS by replacing it.

 But that doesn’t tell the whole story.
-What happens in the NAS hardware itself bites the bullet?
-What happens if there’s a natural disaster like a flood, fire or other calamity that claims the NAS?
+What happens if the NAS hardware itself bites the bullet?
+What happens if there’s a natural disaster like a flood, fire, or other calamity that claims the NAS?